dakshdeepHERE/dakshdeepHERE/README.md

 * 🌍  I'm based in New Delhi,India
 * ✉️  You can contact me at [https://twitter.com/DevDotDaksh](mailto:https://twitter.com/DevDotDaksh)
-* 🧠  I'm learning Flutter/Dart, AI/ML and Blender as my side hobby.
+* 🧠  I'm learning Flutter, AI/ML and Blender as my hobby.
 * 🤝  I'm open to collaborating on Interesting projects

 ### Skills